-The Center of Veterinary Social Work (VSW) seeks to understand and provide social work services at the intersection of veterinary and social work practice.
-They operate under the guidelines of the NASW Code of Ethics.
-Moreover, their team has their own set of values and guidelines.
-These include, but are not limited to, respecting self-determination, taking a strengths-based perspective, reflecting, standing for social justice, taking personal responsibility for mental health and wellbeing, laughing, playing, apologizing when needed, being flexible and forgiving; being available, adaptable, and here for you; and doing their daily best to assume good intentions.
+VSW seeks to understand and provide social work services at the intersection of veterinary and social work practice.
+We operate under the guidelines of the NASW Code of Ethics.
+Moreover, the team has its own set of values and guidelines.
+These include, but are not limited to, respecting self-determination, taking a strengths-based perspective, reflecting, standing for social justice, taking personal responsibility for mental health and wellbeing, laughing, playing, apologizing when needed, being flexible and forgiving; being available, adaptable, and here for you; and doing our daily best to assume good intentions.

-VSW Services provides time-limited counseling services for enrolled UTCVM veterinary medical students.
+Veterinary Social Work (VSW) provides time-limited counseling services for enrolled UTCVM veterinary medical students.
 These services are designed to help students address personal and psychological difficulties that may otherwise interfere with their academic, social, or psychological well-being.
 Services include individual, couple, and group psychotherapy, as well as a range of workshops and programs.
-Each veterinary student receives 10 free sessions per academic year and unlimited attendance at workshops, programs, and groups.
-VSW Services may provide more sessions on a case-by-case basis.
-VSW Services exists to support veterinary students while they develop the skills necessary to engage in required self-care for being a successful veterinary medical professional.
+Each veterinary student receives 10 free sessions per academic year (fall/spring semesters) and unlimited attendance at workshops, programs, and groups.
+VSW may provide more sessions on a case-by-case basis.
+VSW exists to support veterinary students while they develop the skills necessary to engage in required self-care for being a successful veterinary medical professional.